Things to Know in Living Year-Round on Nantucket and The Islands

 3. Things cost more

 5 things to know: living year-round on nantucketDon’t forget about the added cost of everyday items.
 Whether you’re visiting on living year-round on Nantucket you’re sure to notice the added cost of everyday items, be it groceries or gas.
-The average gas price on the island is currently hovering around $4.48/gallon.
 Just like getting yourself to Nantucket, getting goods to the island isn’t always easy, and the price of items reflects that.

 4. Housing can be tricky